boystrange/LinearityChallenge/fin/Process.lagda.md

 ```

 The `fork p q P Q` process sends a pair of new channels on another
-channel of type $A ⊗ B$.
+channel of type `A ⊗ B`.
 It has *two* continuations, each using one
 endpoint of the new channels created.

 ```agda